robotsorcerer/robotsorcerer.github.io/about.md

 ### Intro

 Welcome to my web presence: the material, the referential, the spatial, and the relative<sup>Truesdell, '77</sup>!
+So as not to confuse my material and referential description, at least _locally_, I have some more info for you below.
+Please read along!

 #### Tell me what you got